hoffmangroup/BEHST-2022/README.md

 We here provide the instructions to install all the needed programs and dependencies on Linux CentOS, Linux Ubuntu, and Mac OS.
 BEST was originally developed on a Linux CentOS computer.

 #### Instructions for Linux CentOS 7 ####
-Here are instructions to install all the programs and libraries needed by BEST on a Linux CentOS 7.2.1511 computer.
+Here are instructions to install all the programs and libraries needed by BEST on a Linux CentOS 7.2.1511 computer, from a shell terminal.

 First of all, update your system: